Panzer Dragoon (video game): Releases

-Panzer Dragoon was released in Japan on March 10, 1995, North America on May 11, 1995 as one of the six launch games for the North American release, and Europe on August 30, 1995, on the Sega Saturn console.
+Panzer Dragoon was released in Japan on March 10, 1995, North America on May 11, 1995 as one of the six launch games for the North American release, and the United Kingdom on August 18, 1995, on the Sega Saturn console.
 It was followed by Panzer Dragoon II Zwei (1996) and Panzer Dragoon Saga (1998), both for Saturn, and Panzer Dragoon Orta (2002) for Xbox.

 In 1996, Panzer Dragoon was ported to Windows.
 Identical to the Saturn version except with a higher resolution, this version was also included as a bonus in Panzer Dragoon Orta.
 Aside from providing the source code, Team Andromeda had no involvement in the development of the Windows version.
 It was sold bundled with the NV1 PCI Card.
 In 1997, a software rendered version was released, requiring at least an Intel Pentium P5 processor.

 An updated version of Panzer Dragoon was included in the Japan-only Sega Ages 2500 collection for PlayStation 2 in 2006.
 The port was handled by development studio Land Ho!, and features the original Saturn game and an "arrange" version with anti-aliasing filter, better texturing, and improved 3D models for the dragon and some enemies.
 The "arrange" version also adds unlockable extras such as level selection and artworks, in the form of a "Pandora's Box" option menu.